rudelm/rudelm.github.io/content/post/2016-12-15-a-few-things-youll-need-to-keep-in-mind-when-deleting-your-yahoo-and-flickr-account.md

 tags:
 - flickr
 - yahoo
-title: A few things you&#8217;ll need to keep in mind when deleting your Yahoo and Flickr account
+title: A few things you'll need to keep in mind when deleting your Yahoo and Flickr account
 url: /2016/12/15/a-few-things-youll-need-to-keep-in-mind-when-deleting-your-yahoo-and-flickr-account/
 ---